Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 You can apply for substituted service if:

-• you can’t find the other party’s address for service
+• you cannot find the other party’s address for service

-• you have evidence that the notice wasn’t received.
+• you have evidence that the notice was not received.

 If you have contact details for family members, include these in your application.
-Also note in the application what you’ve done to try to find an address for service.
+Also note in the application what you have done to try to find an address for service.

 Rating form